jankabatek/replication_HBDYF/README.md

 ---

-The STATNL analysis draws on proprietary data, which means that **the datasets are not supplied in the replication package**.
+The analysis draws on proprietary data, which means that **the datasets are not supplied in the replication package**.

 To execute the code with proprietary STATNL data, make sure that you have access to the following datasets: